demisto/content/Packs/SafeBreach/README.md

 - Extends the existing XSOAR indicator types with additional custom SafeBreach indicator types

 **How to enable it?**
-1. Enable and configure SafeBreach (v2) integration pack
+1. Enable and configure SafeBreach v2 integration
 2. Create a Feed triggered job that will be triggered for SafeBreach indicators
 3. Assign the playbook for the job - "SafeBreach - Process Non-Behavioral Insights Feed"